 - Step 5: Make pension contributions as set out in the collective bargaining agreement, and keep BPA updated on workforce changes.

 - SPP has retained some of Canada’s best, most recognized investment managers.

-- Over the five years 2016 to 2020, SPP investments grew an average of 8.6% annually (gross return before management fees)
+- Over the four years 2019 to 2022, SPP investments grew an average of 8.6% annually (gross return before management fees)